Monte Carlo Masters 2022: Stefanos Tsitsipas breezes past Laslo Djere to reach quarter-finals

 "The tie break was pivotal and I am delighted to have produced that level of tennis," added the 23-year-old Greek.

+The 20-year-old received treatment in the second set to have his right toe redressed but cancelled out his 43 unforced errors to 31 for his opponent with 40 winners, to 19 for Rublev.

+He closed out victory with a seventh break of serve after two hours and 20 minutes.

-Tsitsipas was joined in the last eight by Indian Wells champion Taylor Fritz, who saw off his doubles partner Sebastian Korda, the conqueror of recent Miami victor Carlos Alcaraz in the previous round.
+Earlier Indian Wells champion Taylor Fritz saw off his doubles partner Sebastian Korda, the conqueror of recent Miami champion Carlos Alcaraz in the previous round, 7-6 (7/4), 7-5.

-Incredibly it is the first time two Americans had reached the third round of the tournament since eventual finalist Jimmy Arias and Aaron Krickstein did in 1987.

 "It's crazy really, I have reached the quarter-finals in four of the last five Masters tournaments," said the 13th-ranked Fritz.

+Davidovich Fokina progressed to the last-eight by beating the experienced Belgian David Goffin 6-4, 6-1 on Thursday.

-"I carried the emotion of beating Djokovic into this match," said Davidovich.
+"I carried the emotion of beating Djokovic into this match," said Davidovich Fokina.

-"I knew it would be a tough game as David won in Marrakech last weekend.
+"I knew it would be a tough match as David won in Marrakech last weekend.

 "However, he appeared more tired than I was and I am delighted to have reached the quarter-finals."